SnowDingo/physicswhale/docs/mechanics/classicalmechanics.rst

 Mechanics is an area in physics where physicists study basic movements of objects and how different types of forces interacts with one another to create a certain movement.

+In the following pages, you will learn some basic forces and problems.